blurrycontour/zuul-gerrit/doc/source/reference/jobs.rst

 .. note::

-   In the follow section the use of 'child jobs' refers to dependent jobs configured by `job.dependencies` and should not be confused with jobs that inherit from a parent job.
+   In the following section the use of 'child jobs' refers to dependent jobs configured by `job.dependencies` and should not be confused with jobs that inherit from a parent job.